 If your application is taken forward, you will be invited to an interview to verify the information you have provided in your application.

-If you are successful in being offered the Scholarship you will be informed within ten working days of your interview.
+If you are successful in being offered the Scholarship, you will be informed within five working days of your interview.

 If you have any questions please contact firstname.lastname@example.org.

-Find more information about Article 26 and similar awards offered by other universities.
+Find more information about equal access scholarships offered by other universities.